 Gold jewellery by Chow Tai Fook

-Hong Kong-based jewellery retailers are seeing initial signs of improvement in China despite reporting lacklustre sales in its major markets during the first quarter of their respective fiscal years due to Covid-19.
+Hong Kong-based jewellery retailers are seeing initial signs of improvement in China despite reporting lacklustre sales in other major markets during the first quarter of their respective fiscal years due to Covid-19.

-Chow Tai Fook Jewellery Group Ltd’s unaudited results in Q1 of fiscal year 2020 ending June 30 showed that overall sales in China were up 0.1 per cent as business there gradually resumed while those in Hong Kong and Macau saw a 69 per cent decline.
+Chow Tai Fook Jewellery Group Ltd said overall sales in China were up 0.1 per cent in Q1 of fiscal year 2020 ending June 30 as business there gradually resumed while those in Hong Kong and Macau saw a 69 per cent decline.

 Same-store sales in China fell by 11.2 per cent during the period in review compared to a 75.5 per cent plunge in Hong Kong and Macau.

 Luk Fook Holdings (International) Ltd’s same-store sales in the first quarter of fiscal year ending March 31, 2021 meanwhile declined by 71 per cent.
-Overall sales of self-operated shops have since narrowed from 76 per cent in April and May to 58 per cent in June with recovering retail sentiment in Hong Kong and Macau.
+Overall sales of self-operated shops have since narrowed from 76 per cent in April and May to 58 per cent in June as retail sentiment improved in Hong Kong and Macau.

-Same-store sales in Hong Kong and Macau during the quarter were down 78 per cent year on year due to ongoing border restrictions.
-Those in China decreased by 14 per cent as most shops resumed operations alongside improvements in consumer sentiment.
+Same-store sales in Hong Kong and Macau during the quarter were down 76 per cent year on year due to ongoing border restrictions.
+Sales in China decreased by 14 per cent as most shops resumed operations and customers started returning to shopping districts.

-According to Chow Tai Fook, volatile gold price dragged down sales of gold jewellery during the quarter.
+According to Chow Tai Fook, volatile gold prices dragged down sales of gold jewellery during the quarter.

 Sales of gem-set jewellery pieces and gold products in China dropped by 6.6 per cent and 19.8 per cent, respectively.
 Hong Kong and Macau also saw a 65.7 per cent dip in gem-set jewellery sales while demand for gold items were down 82.9 per cent due to weak consumer traffic.